algolia/docsearch-scraper/README.md

 The cli will then have more commands for you to run

-For some actions like deploying you might need to use different credentials than the one in the .env file To do this you need to override them when running the cli tool:
+For some actions like deploying you might need to use different credentials than the ones in the .env file.
+To do this you need to override them when running the cli tool:

 ```